scrtlabs/protocol/docs/source/SystemDesign.rst

 Core is involved in a number of processes, including registration, encryption, computation and validation.
 Core is responsible for the decryption of data, processing of computations, and returning results to the Enigma function.
-The Enigma function is able to verify that each of these tasks was executed correctly with Core.
+The Enigma contract is able to verify that each of these tasks was executed correctly with Core.
 For more information about these processes, see `Computation <#computation>`__, `Registration <#registration>`__, and `Attestation <#attestation>`__